joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/09/02/sports/tennis/02reuters-tennis-usopen-factbox.html?searchResultPosition=4

 **Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75**\
-`Tom Seaver, the galvanizing leader of the Miracle Mets 1969 championship team and a pitcher who personified the rise of expansion teams during an era of radical change for baseball, has died.
+`Tom Seaver, the Hall of Fame pitcher who steered a stunning transformation from lovable losers to Miracle Mets in 1969, has died.
 He was 75.`\
 https://nytimes.com/aponline/2020/09/02/sports/baseball/ap-bbo-obit-seaver.html?searchResultPosition=5

 **Former New York Mets Star Pitcher Tom Seaver Dies at 75**\